aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

   deliberately small tolerance.

 Two-sided evidence is considered complete enough when at least 90 percent of the matched purple frames belong to good/purple/good triplets.
-The result note still reports the exact coverage, but it does not ask for another complete triplet above that guideline because the remaining one-sided evidence is unlikely to change the calibration.
+Above that guideline, no triplet-completeness note is shown because the remaining one-sided evidence is unlikely to change the calibration.
+Lower coverage keeps the plain-language recommendation to gather more complete groups.
 Reused normal references remain a separate confidence warning.

 A preliminary threshold result instead shows current and suggested detection values, each observed safe interval, population and adjacency evidence, and a